 Mortgage Interest Tax Credit

 The mortgage interest tax credit is available for a first-time home buyer whose income is generally below the median income for the area of the home.
 The credit is intended to help the lower income individual afford home ownership.
 A tax credit is allowed each year for part of the home mortgage interest the homeowner pays.
-Any mortgage interest deduction is reduced by the amount of the credit taken.
+Any mortgage interest itemized deduction taken on Schedule A, Form 1040, is reduced by the amount of the credit taken, even if part of the amount is carried forward.

 Eligibility for the Mortgage Interest Tax Credit